-If you are looking for a sit-down NYE party with dinner and a group of friends, I suggest making a reservation at one of these places:
+If you are looking for a sit-down NYE party with dinner and a group of friends, I suggest making a reservations ahead of time at one of these places:

 It pays to plan ahead as most of them would also have tiered ticket system – the earlier you buy, the more you save.
-If you choose to wait, you’d be looking at spending around Rp 1,200,000 – Rp 1,500,000 (US$90 – 110).
+If you choose to wait you might be looking at spending around Rp 1,200,000 – Rp 1,600,000 (US$90 – 110).
 What’s included in the ticket/entrance fee is variable for each club.
 For example, this year Motel Mexicola offered 7 hours free flow food and booze for Rp.
-1,5M, while Potato Head’s Rp 1.4M entry fee covers just that – an entry fee, but they had a pretty impressive line of musical acts.
+1,5M, while Potato Head’s Rp 1.4M entry fee covers just that – an entry fee, but they had a good line of musical acts.

-Also if you choose to go to the beach clubs, make sure you pick up the ticket/wristbands ahead of time after booking online.
-We bought the ticket for Potato Head on the day of the party itself and was given the wristbands on the spot.
+Also, if you choose to go to the beach clubs, make sure you pick up the ticket/wristbands ahead of time after booking online.
+We didn’t plan ahead of time bought the tickets for Potato Head on the day of the party itself and was given the wristbands on the spot.
 When we came back later that night to enter the party, we were able to skip through the long queue of people who booked online and haven’t picked up their wristbands yet.

-We chose Potato Head since theirs seemed to be the most promising.
+We chose to go to Potato Head in 2017 since they seemed to be the most promising.
 They’ve already announced Kevin from Tame Impala as part of the lineup, and hinted that a secret main guest DJ would be headlining the night, one half of the Grammy-winning duo from the UK – we knew it was going to be someone from Disclosure.
-We paid Rp 1,400,000 for the ticket which is pretty expensive, but that’s because we waited to buy until the day of the event itself.
+We paid Rp 1,400,000 / person for the general admission ticket.
+I thought it was pretty expensive – but realized later that’s because we waited to buy until the day of the event itself.